ecogodi/fprime/README.md

 ##### F.map( func )
 Given an (async) function, this helper generates a step that iterates over all the properties of the _first argument received_, calling `func` on each value in parallel, with the property name as parallel key.

+##### F.parallel( {key1:func1, ...} | [[func1, ...]] )
+Given a map or array of functions, this helper generates a step that executes all of them in parallel with the input arguments received.
+The function map keys or array indexes are used as parallel execution keys.

-##### F.mapArgs( [func1], [func2], ...)
+##### F.parallelArgs( [func1], [func2], ... )
 Given n (async) functions, this helper generates a step that applies each function in order to the received arguments.
 Undefined places are skipped, and thus the corresponding argument discarded.
 The parallel execution is of the "queued" kind.

-##### F.applyFuncs( { key1:func1 ... } )
-Given a map of functions, this helper generates a step that executes all of them in parallel over the input arguments received.
-The function map keys are used as parallel execution keys.

 ##### F.if( checkFunc, func )
 Given an (async) check function returning a boolean and an (async) function, this helper generates a sequence that calls `func` with the given sequence arguments only if the checkFunc returns a truthy result.